SaiMahitVaddadi/EGAT-Private/TO-DO.md

     - write a cli for hyperparameter tuning via grid search
     - write a cli that combines two yamls into one, any overlap is based on the last yaml file given,

-- Training:
+- HT Tuning:
-    - Set up CV training in series
-    - Set up a grid search protocol
+    - Set up a beam search protocol
-    - Set up a hyperopt protocol
-    - Set up a optuna protocol

 - Build it into a pip install
 - Build it into a conda install